AlecChou/TESO_LibDragonWorldEvent/readme.md

 Methods :

-* `LibDragonWorldEvent.DragonStatus:initForDragon` : Initialise status for a dragon
+* `LibDragonWorldEvent.Dragons.DragonStatus:initForDragon` : Initialise status for a dragon
-* `LibDragonWorldEvent.DragonStatus:checkAllDragon` : Check status for all dragon in DragonList
+* `LibDragonWorldEvent.Dragons.DragonStatus:checkAllDragon` : Check status for all dragon in DragonList
-* `LibDragonWorldEvent.DragonStatus:checkForDragon` : Check the status of a dragon to know if the status is correct or not.
+* `LibDragonWorldEvent.Dragons.DragonStatus:checkForDragon` : Check the status of a dragon to know if the status is correct or not.
-* `LibDragonWorldEvent.DragonStatus:convertMapPin` : Convert from `MAP_PIN_TYPE_DRAGON_*` constant value to `LibDragonWorldEvent.DragonStatus.list` value
+* `LibDragonWorldEvent.Dragons.DragonStatus:convertMapPin` : Convert from `MAP_PIN_TYPE_DRAGON_*` constant value to `LibDragonWorldEvent.Dragons.DragonStatus.list` value

 Events :